Cameron Smith (rugby league, born 1983): Setting records, World Cup and Premiership success (2017–2019)

 On 10 March 2017, Smith reached 2000 career points in a match against the New Zealand Warriors, becoming the first forward, the first Queenslander, and just the fifth player in history to have achieved the milestone.

 On 30 July 2017, Smith became only the 3rd player in NRL history to play 350 games, behind Darren Lockyer (355) and equal with Terry Lamb.
 On 9 September, he played his 356th match and thereby became NRL's most capped player of all time.

 On 2 December 2017, he captained the Kangaroos to another World Cup victory, defeating England in the final 6–0.
 He was also named in the team of the tournament.

 On 30 March 2018, during the round 4 fixture against the Sharks, Smith was sent to the sin bin for backchatting.
-This was Smith's first sinbinning in his career and the Storm lost the game 14–4 in a match that had 33 penalties in total.
+This was Smith's first sin-binning in his career and the Storm lost the game 14–4 in a match that had 33 penalties in total.

 On 15 May 2018, Smith announced his retirement from all representative football, making him unavailable for Queensland or Australian selection.